martinovich89/ft_server/README.md

 Hello everyone.

 I apologize for such a long README file, but I wanted to share what I would really have loved to know at the early stage of this project.
-Unfortunately, at some point, I ended up putting copied / pasted lines of codes to make things work, barely understanding why it worked that way.
+Unfortunately, at some point, I ended up putting copied / pasted lines of codes to make things work, barely understanding why it worked the way it did, at that time ...
+So, without further ado,

 # 1. Let's start it with docker / nginx
 So first things first.